Talha-Tahir2001/citation-gym/README.md

 4. Apply production migrations with `npm run prisma:deploy` from a controlled deployment step or CI workflow.

 For production, use a Neon pooled connection string appropriate for serverless workloads and keep secrets scoped to the required Vercel environments.

+## Key technical decisions

+### Prisma Client is generated at build time

+Prisma 7 generates the client into `app/generated/prisma`, which is intentionally ignored by Git.
+The `postinstall` script runs `prisma generate` locally and on Vercel so every build uses a client matching the committed schema and migrations.

+### Evidence links are separate from the claim

+An `AttemptVersion` stores the claim and reflection, while each `EvidenceLink` records a specific passage, explanation, and position.
+This makes the evidence graph inspectable and gives the AI coach grounded context rather than a single opaque answer field.

+### Revision history is immutable

+When a teacher returns work, starting a revision clones the latest attempt version.
+The original submitted work remains available for teacher review, while the student edits and resubmits a new version.

+### AI feedback is bounded and auditable

+The coach route validates provider output before persistence, filters passage references to the assignment’s source set, and records audit events.
+The provider can be swapped later because the application uses an OpenAI-compatible chat-completions boundary.

+## Known limitations and roadmap

+### Current limitations

+- Organization and AI settings routes exist but their dynamic settings UI is still planned.
+- Teacher insights are built around saved reasoning signatures; richer aggregate visualizations are a natural next step.
+- AI coaching is a structured single-call workflow today, not a multi-agent orchestration system.
+- There is no automated test suite yet; validation currently relies on type checks plus end-to-end manual role testing.

+### Next slices

+- [ ] Dynamic Profile, Organization, and AI-control settings.
+- [ ] Teacher insight dashboard with signature trends across a class.
+- [ ] Rubric-aware feedback and teacher-configured criteria.
+- [ ] Math-aware verification tools for algebra and calculation assignments.
+- [ ] Evaluation fixtures for AI feedback quality and source grounding.
+- [ ] Controlled multi-step/LangGraph coaching workflow, if the product needs deeper tool use.

 ## Project structure